TodePond/TodePondDotCom/wikiblogarden/blending/here/readme.md

 > Is your work about “influencing people” or is it about “solving hard problems”?

+The first one.
+I want to promote empathy and make computers better.
+I already said all this in my [artist statement](https://www.todepond.com/wikiblogarden/art/why-bother/).

 - I am here to "express myself".
 - I am here to "learn and practise".
-- I am here to "collaborate".
+- I am here to "collaborate and be part of a community".

-I am only interested in reaching imaginative and kind people.
+And I am only interested in reaching imaginative and kind people.
 I don't care about anyone else.

 <br>